Azure/secrets-store-csi-driver-provider-azure/website/content/en/configurations/identity-access-modes/user-assigned-msi-mode.md

           objectName: key1
           objectType: key
           objectVersion: ""
-    tenantId: "tid"                 # the tenant ID of the KeyVault
+    tenantID: "tid"                 # the tenant ID of the KeyVault
 ```

 - `Pod` yaml